 The solution lies in how we structure training programs.
 While there are numerous benefits that can be gained from traditional face-to-face training, other delivery methods are quickly gaining traction in the learning and development space.

-Sentis’ blended learning approach mixes face-to-face training with Sentis Dojo—an online knowledge platform at the cutting edge of brain science and adult learning principles.
+Sentis’ blended learning approach mixes face-to-face training with Sentis Dojo (powered by Axonify)—an online knowledge platform at the cutting edge of brain science and adult learning principles.
 Sentis Dojo shifts the learning paradigm and maximises what we know about adult learning, offering far more than a traditional learning management system (LMS).
 Sentis Dojo utilises:

 Micro-learning delivers content in short, bite-size bursts (from three to five minutes) several times per week, or even daily.
 By breaking information into chunks, it’s easier for participants to understand and apply.
 There’s no cramming or overloading of information.
 With Sentis Dojo, we provide training content on a weekly basis, with learning reinforced daily.